Afghanistan: More signs of Taliban restricting women's rights | DW | 18.09.2021

 "Should this ban be maintained, it would constitute an important violation of the fundamental right to education for girls and women,'' Azoulay said in a statement upon her arrival in New York for the opening of the UN General Assembly.

-The Afghan Women's Network chief Mahbouba Suraj said she was astounded by the flurry of orders released by the Taliban-run government restricting women and girls.
+The Afghan Women's Network chief Mahbouba Seraj said she was astounded by the flurry of orders released by the Taliban-run government restricting women and girls.

 -